cscan/vue-excel-editor/README.md

 ![Summary](https://i.imgur.com/tlZjilA.png "Summary")

-Summary prop supports "sum", "min", "max" and "avg".
+Summary prop supports "sum", "min", "max", "avg" and "count".

+Note that "count" will instruct the component to count the cell which hold the following condition
+>0 for number-typed column
+non-empty for string-typed column
+"Y", "1" or "T" for check-typed column
+at or late than this time for date/time-typed column

 Use this with care.
 The summary calculation eats resource, so it only calculates when the number of records changed (i.e. New, delete, filter).
 It does not recalculate if user changes the cell content.
 You may trigger the calculation manually by calling calSummary method by the @update event.

 ### Link